sycarion/querquedule/README.md

 **Placing your Teal:**

 Roll two dice to place your teal at a starting point.
 One die represents the row number, the other represents to column number.
-You may choose which w
+You may order the dice as you like.

+*Example:* Rolling a 3 and a 5, you may place your teal in the third row on the fifth column or the fifth row in the third column.